Online Combinatorial Optimization with Graphical Dependencies: Preliminaries on Markov Random Fields

-For our applications, we will be interested in distributions over non-negative reals, i.e., $\Omega = \R_{\geq 0}^n$.
 To build some intuition on MRFs, notice that in the absence of edges, they are equivalent to product distributions.
 The general MRF model captures several important graphical models as special cases:

-\begin{itemize} \item Ising model: This corresponds to having a simple graph (i.e., no edge with $3$ or more vertices) with $\Omega=\{-1,1\}^n$ and the function $\psi_e$ taking value either $+J_e$ or $-J_e$ for some $J_e\in \Re$, depending on whether the two end points agree or disagree with each other.
+\begin{itemize} \item Ising model: This corresponds to having a simple graph (i.e., where no edge has $3$ or more vertices) with $\Omega=\{-1,1\}^n$ and the function $\psi_e$ taking value either $+J_e$ or $-J_e$ for some $J_e\in \Re$, depending on whether the two end points agree or disagree with each other.

-\item (Anti-)Ferromagnetic Ising model: Special case of Ising model with identical edge weights, i.e., $J_e = J$.
-It's called ferromagnetic or anti-ferromagnetic depending on the sign of $J$ and its magnitude is called the inverse temperature.
+\item (Anti-)Ferromagnetic Ising model: This is a special case of Ising model with identical edge weights, i.e., $J_e = J$.
+It's called ferromagnetic or anti-ferromagnetic depending on the sign of $J$, and its magnitude is called the inverse temperature.

-\item Sherrington–Kirkpatrick model: Special case of Ising model where the underlying graph is complete and the edge weights $\psi_e$ are chosen from Gaussian distribution.
+\item Sherrington–Kirkpatrick model: This is another special case of Ising model where the underlying graph is complete and the edge weights $\psi_e$ are chosen from Gaussian distribution.